-Commercial buildings include a variety of building typesoffices, hospitals, schools, police stations, places of worship, warehouses, hotels, and shopping malls.
-Different commercial building activities have unique energy needs but, as a whole, space heating accounted for about one-forth of the total energy use in commercial buildings in 2012.
+Commercial buildings include a variety of building types—offices, hospitals, schools, police stations, places of worship, warehouses, hotels, and shopping malls.
+Different commercial building activities have unique energy needs, but as a whole, space heating accounted for about 25% of the total energy use in commercial buildings in 2012.

 Types of energy used in commercial buildings

 Electricity and natural gas are the most common energy sources used in commercial buildings.
 Most individual commercial buildings have their own heating and cooling systems.
 However, some commercial buildings are supplied by district energy systems.
-When there are many buildings close together, like on a college campus or in a big city, it is sometimes more efficient to have a central heating and cooling plant that distributes steam, hot water, or chilled water to all of the different buildings.
+When many buildings are close together, such as on a college campus or in a big city, it is sometimes more efficient to have a central heating and cooling plant that distributes steam, hot water, or chilled water to all the buildings.
 District energy systems may also produce electricity along with heating and cooling energy.
 District energy systems generally use fossil fuels (coal, natural gas, or fuel oil), although some use renewable sources of energy (biomass, geothermal, solar, and wind energy).

 Energy use by type of building